-\paragraph{What are the symmetry sectors?} In short, we first derive precise conditions to recover End-Of-The-World (ETW) brane Hamiltonians and the associated Euclidean wormhole geometries in sine dilaton gravity by gauging parity symmetry in the DSSYK model, with respect to interchanging the canonical operators acting on the subspace labeled with respect to the left/right o a one-particle insertion in the chord diagram (which we review properly in Sec. \ref{sec:constrained quantization general DSSYK}) in the physical Hilbert space, so that the two-sided chord diagram Hamiltonian (\ref{eq:pair DSSYK Hamiltonians 1 particle}) is invariant in this subspace.\footnote{The particle corresponds to two matter operators that are Wick contracted (thus forming a matter chord).
-Technically, the results extend to arbitrarily many matter chord insertions, albeit in as a composite operator, studied in more detail in \cite{Aguilar-Gutierrez:2025pqp}.} Later, we find a set of conditions to recover a class of doubled DSSYK models used in dS$_3$ space holography (originally proposed by Narovlansky and Verlinde (NV) \cite{Narovlansky:2023lfz}, followed up with different extensions and alternative implementations by \cite{Verlinde:2024znh,Verlinde:2024zrh,Gaiotto:2024kze,Tietto:2025oxn,Narovlansky:2025tpb}).
+\paragraph{What are the symmetry sectors?} In short, we first derive precise conditions to recover End-Of-The-World (ETW) brane Hamiltonians and the associated Euclidean wormhole geometries in sine dilaton gravity by gauging specific symmetries in the DSSYK model, with respect to constraint operators acting on the subspace labeled with respect to the left/right one-particle insertion in the chord diagram (which we review properly in Sec. \ref{sec:constrained quantization general DSSYK}) in the gauged Hilbert space formed by states invariant under the constraints.\footnote{The particle corresponds to two matter operators that are Wick contracted (thus forming a matter chord).
+Technically, the results extend to arbitrarily many matter chord insertions, albeit in as a composite operator, studied in more detail in \cite{Aguilar-Gutierrez:2025pqp}.} Later, we find a set of conditions to recover the doubled DSSYK models used in dS$_3$ space holography (originally proposed by Narovlansky and Verlinde (NV) \cite{Narovlansky:2023lfz}; followed up with different extensions \cite{Verlinde:2024znh,Verlinde:2024zrh,Gaiotto:2024kze,Tietto:2025oxn} and related models \cite{Narovlansky:2025tpb}).
 We first impose a constraint to insert a very heavy particle in the DSSYK.
 In this limiting case, the one-particle Hilbert state factorizes in a tensor product of zero-particle states.
-The resulting system has a notion of relative Hamiltonian evolution between a pair of DSSYKs.
-This leads to the double DSSYK models in the literature (see e.g. \cite{Narovlansky:2023lfz,Narovlansky:2025tpb}), where symmetry sector corresponds to time automorphism due to the relative Hamiltonian evolution.
+The resulting system has a notion of relative Hamiltonian evolution between the pair of DSSYKs.
+This leads to the double DSSYK models in the literature (see e.g. \cite{Narovlansky:2023lfz,Narovlansky:2025tpb}), where the symmetry sector corresponds to time automorphism due to the relative Hamiltonian evolution.

 On the other hand, the bulk interpretation of the DSSYK model with matter and without gauging additional symmetries has been discussed in \cite{Aguilar-Gutierrez:2025pqp}.
 There, we found, as expected from the holographic dictionary, that matter chord operators in the DSSYK correspond to free massive scalar fields backreacting the effective dual AdS$_2$ black hole geometry.
 In particular, in some limits this generates shockwave geometries, which are advantageous to describe bulk configurations with arbitrarily many operator insertions \cite{Aguilar-Gutierrez:2025mxf}.
 All of these cases provide a concrete realization of the boundary-to-bulk map in \cite{Lin:2022rbf}.